 Harvard Business Review only allows links to online articles and cases created using their Harvard Business Publishing database for use in Readings Online or the LMS.
 All teaching staff can access this database and create links for use in Readings Online.
 There is a guide for teaching staff that will help you with the link creation process.

 Can I copy my readings from one subject to create a reading list for a different subject?

 You cannot copy a subject's reading list, however you can export a subject's reading list and then import that file into another subject to create a reading list.

-- To export your readings for a subject see our guide How to export your Readings Online collection to export your readings as a RIS file
+- To export your readings for a subject see how to export your Readings Online collection to export your readings as a RIS file.

-- To import this RIS file and create readings for another subject see our guide Adding readings to Readings Online using RIS files
+- To import this RIS file and create readings for another subject see adding readings to Readings Online using RIS files.

 If you would like to edit the RIS file before importing the readings to Readings Online, import it into your citation manager, edit your readings and then export the readings from there.
-To import the updated RIS file to a subject in Readings Online see our guide Adding readings to Readings Online using RIS files
+To import the updated RIS file to a subject in Readings Online see adding readings to Readings Online using RIS files.

 - Useful links

 I'm a student and I can't find Readings Online for my subject.
 What should I do?